nevermined-io/app_docs/docs/tutorials/web3/02-metamask-networks.md

 ### Arbitrum Sepolia Testnet

-For the most up to date network details, visit a website like [https://chainlist.org/](https://chainlist.org/) or check other Arbitrum documentation.
+For the most up-to-date network details, visit a website like [https://chainlist.org/](https://chainlist.org/) or check other Arbitrum documentation.

 ```
 Network Name: Arbitrum Sepolia Testnet